John Marrant: Ministry

-Author

 In 1785, with the help of Rev. William Aldridge, he published A Narrative of the Lord's Wonderful Dealings with John Marrant, A Black, with the assistance of William Aldridge, who transcribed it.
 The narrative told of his time living with Cherokee people, and became one of the most popular stories of that kind.
 It also told of his conversion to Christianity and his observances of the condition and experiences of blacks in the Colonial period.

 Critics have noted that the narrative has a very different tone to his later publications.
 Scholar Henry Louis Gates Jr. has argued in The Signifying Monkey that many early African-American narratives were transcribed by white editors, who sometimes influenced the style of such narratives.

 Marrant delivered a sermon A Sermon Preached on the 24th Day of June 1789...at the Request of the Right Worshipful the Grand Master Prince Hall, and the Rest of the Brethren of the African Lodge of the Honorable Society of Free and Accepted Masons in Boston in 1789 noting the equality of men before God; it was published.
 His final published work was a 1790 journal, A Journal of the Rev. John Marrant, from August the 18th, 1785, to the 16th of March, 1790.

 Personal life

-He married Elizabeth Herries, whose parents were Black Loyalists, on August 15, 1788 at Birchtown, Nova Scotia and returned with her to Boston.
+He married Elizabeth Herries, whose parents were Black Loyalists, on August 15, 1788, at Birchtown, Nova Scotia and returned with her to Boston.
 In a letter to Marrant, Margaret Blucke (wife of Stephen Blucke), asked about Marrant's children.
 He may have been previously married or adopted children.
-There is also boy that travelled with him.
-His name is not mentioned in the Journal, but he may have been Anthony Elliot from Birchtown who was an assistant.
+A boy was known to travel with him.
+That child's name is not mentioned in the Journal, but he may have been Anthony Elliot from Birchtown, who was an assistant.

 Marrant traveled to London in 1789 or 1790, where the journal of the previous five years was published.
 He preached in chapels in London, including the Whitechapel area.
-He died on April 15, 1791 in Islington and was buried at the chapel graveyard on Church Street.
+He died on April 15, 1791, in Islington and was buried at the chapel graveyard on Church Street.